 Payment (Terms and Conditions apply)

-- R 2550 exc.
-VAT per delegate for three delegates or more from the same business unit.
+- R 2550 excl.
+VAT per delegate for three delegates or more from the same business unit payable within 5 days of registration.

 Fees include lunch, refreshments and documentation.
-Final bookings and payments close Friday 22 March.
+Final bookings and payments close x.

 How to Register

-- Email firstname.lastname@example.org for a registration form for completion and to secure your seat.
+- Download a registration form and complete it to secure your seat.

-- Please complete the registration form and Terms and Conditions acceptance and forward it to email@example.com
+- Please send completed registration form and Terms and Conditions acceptance to email@example.com

 - Upon the completion and receipt of the registration form, a confirmation letter and tax invoice will be sent.